Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 Public Involvement and the National Environmental Policy Act (NEPA) Process

-NEPA is a U.S. federal law that requires federal agencies to identify and analyze the potential environmental effects of a proposed action before deciding whether to proceed with that action.
+The NEPA is a U.S. federal law that requires federal agencies to identify and analyze the potential environmental effects of a proposed action before deciding whether to proceed with that action.
 The law encourages and facilitates public involvement to inform decision makers on actions that may affect the community or the environment.
-The purpose of public involvement during the Draft EIS public comment period is to inform the public of the potential environmental effects of the Proposed Action and alternatives and solicit public input regarding the results of the analysis presented in the Draft EIS.

-Public involvement is a fundamental part of the NEPA process and opportunities are available for the public to participate throughout the development of the EIS.
+Public involvement is a fundamental part of the NEPA process and opportunities were provided for the public to participate throughout the development of the EIS.

 National Historic Preservation Act (NHPA) Section 106 Process

 Section 106 of the NHPA is a U.S. federal law that requires federal agencies to consider the potential effects of their actions on historic properties and look for ways to avoid, minimize, or mitigate those effects.
-The DAF’s outreach efforts support consultation under Section 106 of the NHPA and its implementing regulations.
-Members of the public are invited to participate, provide comments, or raise concerns about potential effects on historic properties during established public comment periods.
+The DAF’s outreach efforts supported consultation under Section 106 of the NHPA and its implementing regulations.
+Members of the public were invited to participate, provide comments, or raise concerns about potential effects on historic properties during the established scoping and public comment periods.

 Draft EIS Public Hearings

-The DAF is holding three in-person public hearings and a virtual public hearing to provide the public with the opportunity to learn more about the proposal and provide input.
+The DAF held three in-person public hearings and a virtual public hearing to provide the public with the opportunity to learn more about the proposal and provide input.

 In-Person Public Hearings (5 p.m. – 8 p.m.
 Pacific Time)